semmi88/semmi88.github.io/blog_posts/contact_tracing.md

 So given all this, should we decrease the number of bits used for IDs, and settle on a higher acceptable level of collisions, that could lead to false positives for our contact tracing system?
 Probably not, and we should stick with using 128bit IDs, unless we can really trust our estimations and the ID size turns out to be a bottleneck for the system.

-#### How often should the app query the Postive Diagnosis Server for new cases?
-What would be a scalable approach?
+#### How often should the app query the Diagnosis Server?
+Would this scale?

 This question has to be answered taking into account two perspectives.
 From the mobile apps point of view, querying too often would not be an efficient use of networking resources.
 From the server perspective serving too many clients too often might overload the service.